-Te Shan brought all of his notes on the Diamond Sutra before the Dharma hall and held up a torch saying ‘Even though you have learned all the secrets of the world, it is like letting a single drop of water fall into an enormous valley.’
-Te Shan then burned all his notes and making his bows, he took leave of his teacher.
+De Shan brought all of his notes on the Diamond Sutra before the Dharma hall and held up a torch saying ‘Even though you have learned all the secrets of the world, it is like letting a single drop of water fall into an enormous valley.’
+De Shan then burned all his notes and making his bows, he took leave of his teacher.

-You don’t know her, but Karen Jackson, my childhood neighbor, died a couple of days ago.
-Pancreatic cancer.
-Two months.
-Two grown daughters.
-A teacher.
-She had a lovely laugh.
-I can hear her now.
-In recent weeks, she was not seeing anyone outside of immediate family.
+A couple of days ago, Karen, my childhood neighbor, died of pancreatic cancer.
+She was diagnosed just two months ago.
+Left two grown daughters.
+She was a teacher.
+She had the most lovely laugh, and I can hear her now.
+In recent weeks, Karen was not seeing anyone outside of immediate family, so I could not say goodbye.
 I had wanted to laugh with her about the trees in Montana, the state in which she was born.

-It was the summer of 1969, she was a freshman and I was a sophomore in high school.
-We were all on Tommy’s ski boat together; Tracey was there too.
-Karen was absolutely beautiful that day, with long strawberry-blonde hair.
-In contrast with her confident womanliness, I was a boy, shy and a bit pudgy.
-In the boat, I thought I would start a conversation with her, so I asked: ‘What kind of trees do they have in Montana?’
-The other kids looked at me stunned for an instant, and then they all started to laugh.
-I had utterly flopped in the big try, and it really hurt as I revisited the scene a hundred times in my head over the following months.
-Of course I can laugh now, but I can also still feel a little bit of that boy’s pain.
-I guess like Te Shan, I have carted it around all these years.
-But unlike Te Shan, now I don’t want to burn it.
-When I think of Karen, I want to remember her lovely laugh and the dopiness of the trees in Montana.
+It was the summer of 1969, she was a freshman and I a sophomore in high school.
+We had gone water skiing in the Sacramento Delta with Tommy and Tracey.
+Karen had been spending part of the year with her father in Lincoln, Montana, and was coming back to California to finish high school.
+She was absolutely beautiful that day in the boat, with long strawberry-blonde hair and a lovely figure.
+In contrast with her confident womanliness, I was still very much a boy, shy and a bit pudgy.
+I had a great crush on her, and In the boat, I waited for just the right moment to start a conversation.
+My opening line was, ‘What kind of trees do they have in Montana?’
+The other kids looked at me stunned for an instant and then they all started to laugh loudly.
+I had utterly flopped in the big try at getting to know her, and it really hurt as I revisited the scene a hundred times in my head over the following months.

 In cottonwood leaves